Some posts contain compensated links. Please read this disclaimer for more info.

 - Paradise Borjomi

 Continuing from Borjomi to the southwest for a few more hours will land you in an ancient cavern city, Vardzia.
-This gem is impressive and baffling on all accounts.
+This gem is impressive and baffling on all accounts, often listed as one of the major attractions in Georgia, the country.

-As you walk the pathway on the edge of the mountain face, your mind will return to the 12th Century, trying to imagine your balancing act you would have to face after the sun goes down with no electricity, guiding yourself by candlelight.
+As you walk the pathway on the edge of the mountain face, your mind will return to the 12th century, trying to imagine the challenge you would have to face after the sun goes down with no electricity, guiding yourself by candlelight.

 The impressive caves and tunnel system sits on the banks of the Kura River, stretching 500 meters long and 19-stories up.
-It is one of the most incredible things we have ever seen, and UNESCO must have thought the same; submitting it as a World Heritage Site applicant, an achievement it will undoubtedly claim in the coming years and further putting it on the tourist map.
+It is one of the most incredible things we have ever seen, and UNESCO must have thought the same; submitting it as a World Heritage Site applicant, an achievement it will undoubtedly claim in the coming years and further putting it on the map of must-see places in Georgia.

 Vardzia is as small-town as it gets.
 Matter of fact, it would be better to call this a village.
 There are only a few options, but we recommend the first one here: